 (This post contains some affiliate links for your convenience.
 Read full disclosure here.)

 7 ways to stop negative thoughts in their tracks

 Here are the 7 things I did that are still working for me (don’t forget… it’s a process, not an overnight fix).
 I hope it inspires you in some way as well.

 When I started listening to Les Brown, that, of course, led me to a whole online world of motivation and inspiration.

 These took the form of sermons and motivational videos on youtube, audiobooks, podcasts…there’s so much out there to take advantage of.
 I started listening to messages every day while I was doing routine tasks, whether at work or at home and I was so much more productive.
 I also listened to messages while I exercised.

 Some of the persons I listened to on repeat were TD Jakes, Les Brown and Lisa Nichols.

-I also jumped on the Audible bandwagon this year and would listen to books while stuck in traffic (sometimes for a total of 3 hours a day to and from home).
+I also jumped on the Audible bandwagon and would listen to books while stuck in traffic (sometimes for a total of 3 hours a day to and from home).

-Until you stop looking at life through the lens of being a victim of your circumstances & recognise you have more control over your life than you think you do, things will never change.
-Click To Tweet
+I realized that until you stop looking at life through the lens of being a victim of your circumstances and recognise you have far more control over your life than you think you do, things will never change.

 So much inspiration came to me during those times and the feelings of being stuck, demotivated and purposeless began to melt away.